(Title Image: Yes Cymru)

 - The leader of the Green Party in Wales (Grenville Ham) is a Yes Cymru member.

-- A populist grouping around Neil McEvoy AM (Propel).
+- A populist grouping around Neil McEvoy (Propel and, as of 2020, the Welsh National Party).

-- The soon-to-be-launched syncretic (neither left-or-right) nationalist party, Ein Gwlad.
+- The soon-to-be-launched syncretic (neither left-or-right) nationalist party, Gwlad.

 There are some viewpoints which, by natural justice, don’t belong anywhere near the IndyWales debate including fascists, Neo-Nazis, “völkisch” ethnic nationalists and “Tankies” because tolerating them would lead to a mix of intolerance against others, centralisation of economic and political power (the very thing we’re supposed to be trying to get away from) and the crushing of fundamental rights and freedoms.